GadgetReboot/Phone_SLIM/README.md

 Set the power jumper J8 for USB or EXT as needed.<BR><BR>

 Power up the Server board first and wait for the blue LED to light up on the ESP module's built in LED to indicate it has joined the WiFi router.<br>
 Then power up the Sender board so it can try to auto-pair with the Server board over ESP-NOW.
-In the future, software may be improved so the Sender board will auto-pair whenever the Server board is ready.
+In the future, software may be improved so the Sender board will auto-pair whenever the Server board is ready.<BR><BR>
+Check out this similar project being worked on: https://github.com/ktownsend-personal/RetroPhone